vtshen/STAT4705/README.md

     - missed 1
     - missed 2
 - 10/27 Friday
+  - continue the expectation and variance discussion of the transformation z
   - finish the normal
 	- complete the poisson distribution and the other discrete distribution
 	- some examples